 Deputies, assisted by officers with the Greenwood Village Police Department, soon located three victims.

-They've now been officially identified as Atkinson, 46-year-old Laurie Juergens and 44-year-old Elizabeth Lyons, Kevin's wife.
+They were subsequently identified as Atkinson, 46-year-old Laurie Juergens and 44-year-old Elizabeth Lyons, Kevin's wife.

 Both women survived the attack.
 Lyons, for his part, was taken into custody without incident.

 , Lyons continually interrupted the judge in the case: Carlos Samour, who oversaw the Aurora theater shooting trial.

-He's quoted as saying to the public defender assigned to him, "You're not my representative, bro.
+He was quoted as saying to the public defender assigned to him, "You're not my representative, bro.
 I don't even know you" — after which he claimed to have secured the services of "John Elway's lawyer."